 - Streptococcal infections are primarily treated with antibiotics.

 - Streptococci are divided into two key groups, based on how they look when grown on an agar plate:

-- Many strains live naturally in humans causing no symptoms.
+- Many strains of α-haemolytic streptococci live naturally in humans causing no symptoms.

 - S. pneumoniae is usually found on the surface of the skin and inside the throat.